 Shipping your belongings to Hawaii can be quite the process, so make sure to really go through everything and only bring the things you need.
 Everything you keep will have to be packed and will take up space in a shipping container to Hawaii (which will add to the cost of moving), so that may play a leading role in whether or not you want to keep it.

 This is important information to know because you will need to have some sort of idea how much stuff you will be bringing with you before you can get a quote from a shipping or freight forwarding company, or before you can decide on which kind of shipping container you will need.
 (See Step 2: Decide on a Plan of Action for more on this subject.)

 Only you will know exactly what you and your family really need, but there are some things that will just make island life easier if you have them.
 They include:

-- A car – Remember, depending on your car, it may be more cost effective to buy a car on the island, or it may be cheaper to ship yours over.
+- A car – Remember, depending on your car, it may be more cost effective to buy a car on the island, or it may be cheaper shipping your car to Hawaii.

 - Your pet(s) – You need to start preparing your pets for the move at least 4 months ahead of your arrival